codee-com/open-catalog/Checks/PWR030/README.md

 [loop interchange](/Glossary/Loop-interchange.md) to improve the memory access pattern and loop's performance.

+### Actions

+Remove the pointer assignment instruction between loop headers to make the loops perfectly nested.

 ### Relevance

 Performance optimization best practices recommend writing programs that read and